selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## TYPENAME

 **Description:**
-The geologic unit type as defined by GeoSciML
+The geologic unit type as defined by GeoSciML following the IUGS Commission for Geoscience Information (CGI) Geoscience Terminology Working Group.
+Unit types are differentiated based on their defining lithological, stratigraphic, or other physical properties.

 **Source of Values:**
 GeoSciML